-The Marysville Police Department (MPD) continues to visit homeless camps regularly with embedded social worker program to assess needs and offer services and resources.
-A North County unit of the Office of Neighborhoods was launched in March of 2018 in collaboration with Snohomish County and City of Arlington.
-The unit teams up with MPD and social workers go out into the field to identify, locate, and connect with homeless and vulnerable populations.
+Social workers and officers go out into the field to identify, locate, and connect with homeless and vulnerable populations.
 The Social workers help individuals locate and navigate social and health services in an effort to foster long-term relationships and break the cycle of homelessness, mental health, and/or chemical dependency.
-Dozens of individuals have been placed in assessments for treatment, many have gotten in to treatment, and some have graduated treatment and training programs.
-The model has been so successful that an additional part time social worker has been brought on to expand the outreach capacity.
+Dozens of individuals have been placed in assessments for treatment, many have gotten in to treatment and have graduated treatment and training programs.
+The team provides ORCA cards to individuals that are compliant with their treatment programs so that they can successfully travel to and from appointments, jobs, etc.

-The City works with the County, which has refined its outreach and encampment system aimed at engagement of persons living in encampments or other places not meant for human habitation, particularly those who are chronically homeless, with its partner agencies: the Compass Health PATH Program, Volunteers of America and Catholic Community Services.
+The City works with Snohomish County and its partner agencies: the Compass Health PATH Program, Volunteers of America and Catholic Community Services.
 These agencies conduct coordinated entry intake and assessment for this population to ensure access to homeless housing and services.
 A single number to call (2-1-1, available 24 hours a day) for reporting encampments/locations and services, and tracking in HMIS.
 All persons reported as living in encampments or places not meant for habitation are assessed with common tools and entered into the coordinated entry HMIS.
-Recent system enhancements also include the addition of behavioral health navigators to increase outreach and engagement of homeless persons with current, problematic mental health and/or substance abuse barriers.
+System enhancements also include the addition of behavioral health navigators to increase outreach and engagement of homeless persons with current, problematic mental health and/or substance abuse barriers.
 2-1-1 provides assistance and flexible funding to help first responders meet the needs of homeless persons in crisis situations.
-These additions result in increased expertise and system capacity to engage homeless persons as well as the availability of more services that are tailored to the unique needs of individual households.

-We issue/distribute information to a large e-mail distribution list that includes agency staff serving homeless and other vulnerable populations.
-This provides a useful vehicle for agency staff and outreach workers to stay informed of community resources or other opportunities that might assist in their work with connecting homeless persons with housing and services.
+We distribute information to a large e-mail distribution list that includes agency staff serving homeless and other vulnerable populations.
+This provides a useful vehicle for agency staff and outreach workers to stay informed of community resources or other opportunities that might assist in their work connecting homeless persons with housing and services.
 Standardized assessment of needs occurs through the outreach and engagement team referenced above as well as homeless housing navigators specializing in different areas.
 Youth outreach workers engage and assess homeless youth throughout Snohomish County.
 Cocoon House opened a youth center in 2019 that provides resources for people ages 12 to 24 and their families.
-The facility provides direct access to mental health and substance abuse services, educational opportunities and vocational resources and has been quite successful serving this population.
+The facility provides direct access to mental health and substance abuse services, educational opportunities and vocational resources and has been quite successful serving this population and, while not located in City limits, is nearby in Everett.

 The Veterans Homeless Committee and navigators provide assessment and outreach to homeless veterans.
 DVS of Snohomish County provides coordinated entry assessment and navigation to families experiencing domestic violence.
-Mental health navigators and outreach and encampment team staff work to engage the chronically homeless with coordinated entry assessment and services.
 Assessment allows referral and connection to tailored services based upon need and leads to individualized action plans that include housing stability, services tailored and specific to the identified needs, and more specialized assessments (mental health, chemical dependency, etc.) as needed.